julia-dizhak/rails-depot/README.md

 bin/rails db:test:prepare
 ```

-## During Building an App
+## Build an App

-- We created a dev database.
+* We created a dev database.
-• We used a migration to create and modify the schema in our development database.
+* We used a migration to create and modify the schema in our development database.
-• We created the products table and used the scaffold generator to write an application to maintain it.
+* We created the products table and used the scaffold generator to write an application to maintain it.
-• We updated a controller-specific view to show a list of products.
+* We updated a controller-specific view to show a list of products.

+## Todo

+* todo 1